DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 ### EncryptionInfo
 * EncryptionInfo `object`: A description of how user IDs are encrypted.
   * encryptionEntityId `string`: The encryption entity ID.
 This should match the encryption configuration for ad serving or Data Transfer.
-  * encryptionEntityType `string` (values: ADWORDS_CUSTOMER, DBM_ADVERTISER, DBM_PARTNER, DCM_ACCOUNT, DCM_ADVERTISER, ENCRYPTION_ENTITY_TYPE_UNKNOWN): The encryption entity type.
+  * encryptionEntityType `string` (values: ADWORDS_CUSTOMER, DBM_ADVERTISER, DBM_PARTNER, DCM_ACCOUNT, DCM_ADVERTISER, DFP_NETWORK_CODE, ENCRYPTION_ENTITY_TYPE_UNKNOWN): The encryption entity type.
 This should match the encryption configuration for ad serving or Data Transfer.
   * encryptionSource `string` (values: AD_SERVING, DATA_TRANSFER, ENCRYPTION_SCOPE_UNKNOWN): Describes whether the encrypted cookie was received from ad serving (the %m macro) or from Data Transfer.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#encryptionInfo".